Bhumibol Dam Airport: Layout

-Bhumibol Dam Airport is operated by a small air terminal that also doubles as a control tower.
+Bhumibol Dam Airport is served by a small air terminal equipped with a control tower.

-The airfield consists of a single asphalt runway designed as 05/23 with a length of 4,899 ft and also a width of 98 ft.
-Runway 05/23 originally did not have any obstructions.
+The airfield consists of a single asphalt runway designated as 05/23, with a length of 4,899 ft and also a width of 98 ft.
+Originally runway 05/23, did not have any obstructions, however vegetation growth have appeared over time.
 Accommodated with the runway is a 951 ft long apron currently used as helipads.